Foot Surgery: Flexible and Rigid Hammertoes

 There are many nonsurgical treatments for hammertoes.
 But if these are not effective, you may want to consider surgery.

 When hammertoes are flexible, you can straighten the buckled joints.
 Flexible hammertoes may become rigid over time.

 This treatment helps release the buckled joint.
 The bottom (flexor) tendon may be repositioned to the top of the affected toe (flexor tendon transfer).
 Sometimes, the top or bottom tendon is released but not repositioned (tenotomy).

 Rigid hammertoes are fixed (not flexible).
-You cannot straighten the buckled joints.
+You can't straighten the buckled joints.
 Corns, pain, and loss of function may be more severe with rigid hammertoes than with flexible ones.

 A part of the joint is removed, and the toe is straightened.
 In some cases, the entire joint may be replaced with an implant.
 When healed, the bones become connected with scar tissue, making your toe flexible.

-First, the cartilage and some bone on both sides of the joint are removed.
-Then, the toe is straightened, and the two bones are held together, often with a pin.
+First the cartilage and some bone on both sides of the joint are removed.
+Then the toe is straightened and the two bones are held together, often with a pin.
 The pin is removed after several weeks.
-Once your foot heals, the toe will be less flexible, but more stable.
+Once your foot heals, the toe will be less flexible.
+But it will be more stable.

 Banerjee, Rahul, MD,Bass, Pat F. III, MD, MPH,Joseph, Thomas N., MD,Turley, Raymond Kent, BSN, MSN, RN